Previously untreated CLL (CLL8)

 The CLL8 trial was not designed or powered to detect a significant difference in PFS by age category.
 However, exploratory analysis defined by age suggests no observed benefit with the addition of RITUXAN to FC chemotherapy in previously untreated CLL patients 70 years of age or older.

 - RITUXAN+FC provided a median PFS of 3.3 years in first-line CLL (p<0.01)1

 - CR=complete response; ORR=overall response rate.

-- In the CLL8 study of patients with previously untreated CLL, detailed safety data collection was limited to Grade 3 and 4 adverse reactions and serious adverse reactions.
-In this study, Grade 3 and 4 adverse reactions occurred in 77% of R-FC–treated patients vs 62% of FC-treated patients
+- In the CLL8 study of patients with previously untreated CLL, detailed safety data collection was limited to Grade 3 and 4 adverse reactions and serious adverse reactions

-- The frequency of prolonged neutropenia was 8.5% for patients who received R-FC (n=402) and 5.8% for patients who received FC (n=398).
-In patients who did not have prolonged neutropenia, the frequency of late-onset neutropenia was 14.8% of 209 patients who received R-FC and 4.3% of 230 patients who received FC
+- The frequency of prolonged neutropenia for patients who received R-FC vs. FC was 8.5% and 5.8% respectively.
+For patients who did not have prolonged neutropenia, the frequency of late-onset neutropenia for patients who received R-FC vs. FC was 14.8% and 4.3%, respectively

 - Data on file, Genentech, Inc.